Roasted Asparagus with Garlic Butter – Easy 20 Minute Side Dish

 - while asparagus is roasting add the garlic and herbs to the butter.

-- remove asparagus from the oven and add the garlic butter of butter to the asparagus and toss to coat.
+- remove asparagus from the oven and add the garlic butter mixture to the asparagus and toss to coat.

-- place the buttered asparagus back into the oven for 5 minutes longer.
+- place the buttered asparagus back into the oven for 5 minutes longer and serve with lemon wedges.

 Notes